 The term association rule was first introduced by Agrawal et. al. [Agrawal93] in the context of market basket analysis.
-In this analysis, the data set is defined as the basket data $B = \{b_1, b_2, ..., b_n\}$, where each basket $b_i \subseteq I$ is a collection of items, and where $I = \{i_1, i_2, ..., i_k\}$ is a set of k elements.
+In this kind of analysis, the data set is defined as the basket data B = $\{b_1, b_2, ..., b_n\}$ , where each basket $b_i \subseteq I$ is a collection of items, and where $I = \{i_1, i_2, ..., i_k\}$ is a set of k elements.
 An association rule in the database B is defined as follows.

-$i_1 \Rightarrow i_2$ is a an association rule [Agrawal93] if:
+$i_1 \Rightarrow i_2$ is a an association rule if:

-- 1. i1 and i2 occur together in at least s% of the n baskets, and we call s the support of the rule; - and, of all baskets containing i1, at least c% contain i2, and we all c the confidence of the rule.
+- 1. $i_1$ and $i_2$ occur together in at least s\% of the n baskets, where s is the support of the rule; - 2. and, of all baskets containing $i_1$ , at least c% contain $i_2$ , where c is the confidence of the rule.

-This definition extends easily to $A \Rightarrow B$, where A and B are disjoint sets of items instead of single items.
+In fact, Agrawal et al. define association rules between item sets $A \Rightarrow B$ , where A and B are disjoint sets of items instead of single items.
 In general A is referred to as the antecedent (or left-hand side) of the rule, and B as the consequence (or right-hand side) of the rule.
 In real-life cases and spoken language terms, an association rule is phrased as: "50% of people who buy diapers, also buy beer, and 20% of all buyers buy diapers."
 In this case, diapers and beer are the items, the confidence of the rule is 50%, and the support of the rule is 20%.
 Association rule of this type are also referred to in the literature as classical or boolean association rules.
+For the purposes of this paper boolean association rules between single items are considered as basis for subsequent definitions and the rules between item sets are considered generalizations.

 Since its introduction, the problem of mining association rules from large databases has been subject of numerous studies.
 These studies cover a broad spectrum of topics including: (a) fast algorithms, partitioning, and sampling; (b) incremental updating and parallel algorithms; (c) mining of generalized and multi-level rules; (d) mining quantitative and ratio-rules; (e) mining of multidimensional rules; (f) mining rules with item constraints; (g) distance-based association rules; (h) composite association rules; (i) association rule-based query languages.
 The work of Ng et. al. [Ng98] contains a comprehensive list of references related to the above mentioned studies.
 Of interest to this research are a select few that are referenced and presented in the following sections.
 The results of these studies typically utilize boolean or categorical data.